-Females represented 62% of the candidate population.
+Females represented 63% of the candidate population.
 Males outperformed females in all sections of the test although effect sizes are small.
+The greatest difference was observed in the quantitative reasoning subtest.

 Table 3 Cognitive Test Total Scale Score Statistics by Ethnic Group